ptrm/dict.json/Readme.md

 Dict.json is distributed under a MIT-Style License.

 ### Currently supported actions ###
-* getting definitions (also many words at a time)
+* getting definitions (many words and databases at a time)
 * providing suggestions if the definition wasn't found

 ### Limitations (likely to be fixed soon) ###
-* dict database is chosen at startup
 * lack of support for listing databases and strategies
-* Levenshtein strategy hardcoded for suggestions
+* Levenshtein distance one strategy hardcoded for suggestions

 ## Usage ##